Roland TD-1DMK Review

 The frame holding everything up is solid, stable, and similar to the drum frame of the more advanced Roland TD-17 series.

 In terms of adjustment options, the TD-1DMK’s frame allows for a moderate amount of adjustments.
 You can easily change the height and placement of cymbals, you can swivel the drums (especially the snare), and it caters for most standard drumming setups.
 The bass drum pad’s height can also be adjusted, to ensure it matches your pedal and preferred beater height.
-Overall there’s nothing amazing happening here, and maybe you won’t get everything exactly where you need it (if you’re super picky), but it does a good job that will please most drummers.
+Overall there’s nothing amazing happening with the frame, and maybe you won’t get everything exactly where you need it (if you’re super picky), but it does a good job that will please most drummers.

 Roland TD-1DMK Features: What Can It Do?

 Roland is squarely aiming this electronic drum kit at beginner drummers, so we’ll cover this first.
 More advanced drummers should keep reading as well though, especially if you need a great practice kit that covers all of the essentials.